Essential Services, Good Governance, and Economic Recovery

 We are implementing the Essential Services, Good Governance, and Economic Recovery Project (ES), the first task order under USAID’s Building Resilient and Inclusive Communities in Conflict (BRICC) IDIQ.
 The work builds on progress made during the Syria Essential Services II Project (2016-2020) to continue strengthening communities in Syria.
 Efforts focus on rehabilitating essential services, building local governance capacity, and improving livelihood opportunities.

-Collaborating with local and regional councils, technical directorates, and civil society organizations in Syria, our teams select and implement activities based on the priorities of local communities.
-We supported the COVID-19 response in Syria by rehabilitating a hospital and establishing an oxygen-bottling facility that supplies local healthcare providers.
+Collaborating with local and regional councils, technical directorates, and civil society organizations in northeast Syria, our teams select and implement activities based on the priorities of local communities.
+Since the start of the project, we restored critical essential services, including electricity through installation of new transformers and maintenance of transmission lines, and drinking water with rehabilitation of water treatment facilities.